f1yn/project-helios/readme.md

 - `acc_eye_cover_inner_pad` - How much distance between the lense cover and the frame
 - `acc_eye_cover_thickness` - How the

-#### Slicer settings
+#### Print settings

+- 0.4 nozzle is best
+- 0.2mm layer height works best
+- Reduced fan speed if your printer is known to print at a medium speed.
+Helps encourage better layer adhesion.
+- PLA/PLA+ should be preferred.
-0.2 layer height works best, and ensure it's PLA.
-Higher temp should be favored if your printer is decent at tolerances.
-If it's not, a lower temp will work better - but you'll have worse friction fit.
+- Higher temp should be favored if your printer is decent at tolerances.
+If it's not, a lower temp will work better - but you'll have a worse friction fit.